MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels.md

 With a label policy, you can:

-- **Choose which users and groups see the labels.** Labels can be published to any email-enabled security group, Office 365 group, or dynamic distribution group.
+- **Choose which users and groups see the labels.** Labels can be published to any specific user or email-enabled security group, distribution group, or Office 365 group (which can have [dynamic membership](https://docs.microsoft.com/azure/active-directory/users-groups-roles/groups-create-rule) in Azure AD.

 - **Apply a default label** to all new documents and email created by the users and groups included in the label policy.
 This option also applies to containers, if you've [enabled sensitivity labels for Microsoft Teams, Office 365 groups, and SharePoint sites](sensitivity-labels-teams-groups-sites.md).
 Users can always change the default label if it's not the right label for their document or email.
 Consider using a default label to set a base level of protection settings that you want applied to all your content.
 However, without user training and other controls, this setting can also result in inaccurate labeling.